WeaselGames/godot_luaAPI/README.md

 TODO
 -----
-- Add support to kill individual lua threads.
-- Add option to load specific lua librarys.
-- Methods for userdata types, i.e. `.length()` for Vector2
-- Object type passed as userdata?
-This probably should be optional.
-User should be careful with reference being freed
+- Finish v2 documentation
+- Add the rest of the userdata functions.
+Vector2 is the only complete one.
+- More up to date todo list on the v2 [project](https://github.com/Trey2k/lua/projects/1)

 Compiling
 ------------
-Godot version 3.4.4-stable is confirmed to be working.
+This build is for godot 4.0.0-alpha.
-- Start by cloning the Godot 3.4.4-stable [source](https://github.com/godotengine/godot/tree/3.4.4-stable) with this command `git clone https://github.com/godotengine/godot -b 3.4.4-stable`
+- Start by cloning the Godot 4.0.0-alpha [source](https://github.com/godotengine/godot) with this command `git clone https://github.com/godotengine/godot`

 - Next change directories into the modules folder and clone this repo with this command `git clone https://github.com/Trey2k/lua`